dotnet-architecture/eShopOnContainers/README.md

 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers. <p>
 **Note for Pull Requests**: We accept pull request from the community.
 When doing it, please do it onto the DEV branch which is the consolidated work-in-progress branch.
 Do not request it onto Master, if possible.

-## Moving to .NET Core 2.0 "wave"
+## Moved to .NET Core 2.0 "wave"
-NOTE: During August/September 2017 we'll be moving the solution to .NET Core "wave".
-Not just compilation but also new recommended code in EF Core 2.0, ASP.NET Core 2.0, and other new related versions.
+We have moved to .NET Core 2.0!

+* Branch `dev` is in .NET Core 2.0.
+* Branch `master` is *still* in .NET Core 1.1 (but it will be updated soon)

+To access the .NET Core 1.1 version you can use the `netcore1.1` tag ([https://github.com/dotnet-architecture/eShopOnContainers/tree/netcore1.1](https://github.com/dotnet-architecture/eShopOnContainers/tree/netcore1.1))

 >**PLEASE** Read our [branch guide](./branch-guide.md) to know about our branching policy